PiSupply/PiJuice/Hardware/README.md

 Whether you use the DIP switch and the resistor configuration by populating R20 you can always override the settings using the software configuration GUI.
 From the Pijuice HAT configuration window on the "Battery" tab choose battery profile from drop down list.
 You can also return to DIP switch selected profile by choosing "DEFAULT" from drop-down list.

+*Note that it is not possible to detect battery not present when powered through on board USB micro, so it might show 0% only.*

 ## LEDs

 On board of the PiJuice there are two multicolour LEDs highlighted in orange in the picture above.

-- LED1 (D1) is the charge status by default.
+* **LED1** (D1) is the charge status by default.
 It will blink when the MCU detects the current load to be below 50mA.
 The MCU will then set itself in Low Power Mode to conserve as much as possible energy.
 When the Pi is on or in halt state the LED will be a steady colour with exception of the charging mode which will always be blinking as far as there is a battery charging.
     * ![#00FF00](http://via.placeholder.com/15x15/00FF00/000000?text=+) Green: Power on - Battery over 50%
     * ![#0000FF](http://via.placeholder.com/15x15/0000FF/000000?text=+) Blue: Charging
     * ![#FFA500](http://via.placeholder.com/15x15/FFA500/000000?text=+) Orange: Low battery - level < 50%
     * ![#FF0000](http://via.placeholder.com/15x15/FF0000/000000?text=+) Red: Low battery - level < 15% or battery absent
-- LED2 (D2) is the user LED by default.
+* **LED2** (D2) is the user LED by default.

 You can look at the [demo script](https://github.com/PiSupply/PiJuice/blob/master/Software/Test/pijuicetest.py) provided in the code base to see how to use it in Python.